ripom/AzurePolicyAssessment/README.md

 **Issue**: "Not logged in to Azure"
 - **Solution**: Run `Connect-AzAccount` before executing the script

+**Issue**: "ERROR: Unable to retrieve management groups" or "Access Denied" messages
+- **Solution**:
+  - Verify you have at least **Reader** permissions on management groups
+  - Contact your Azure administrator to grant **Management Group Reader** role at tenant root level
+  - The script will provide specific guidance when permission errors are detected

 **Issue**: "No management groups found"
+- **Solution**:
-- **Solution**: Verify you have at least Reader permissions on management groups
+  - Verify you have appropriate permissions on management groups
+  - Ensure your Azure environment has management groups configured
+  - This script is designed for Azure Landing Zone structures - verify ALZ implementation

 **Issue**: Script shows 0 assignments
 - **Solution**: Check if policies are assigned at subscription or resource group level instead of management groups

 **Issue**: Missing expected management groups
-- **Solution**: Ensure you selected the correct tenant and have appropriate permissions
+- **Solution**: Ensure you selected the correct tenant and have appropriate permissions to view all management groups

+**Issue**: Many policies show as "MISSING" despite being deployed
+- **Solution**:
+  - This is expected if your environment doesn't follow the standard Azure Landing Zone structure
+  - Policy recommendations are based on ALZ best practices
+  - If you're not using ALZ, use the CSV export to analyze your actual policy coverage

+**Issue**: Recommendations don't seem relevant to your environment
+- **Solution**:
+  - This script is optimized for **Azure Landing Zone management group structures**
+  - If you're not using ALZ, focus on the direct assignment data rather than gap analysis
+  - Consider implementing ALZ structure for enterprise-grade governance

 **Issue**: Parameters column shows "(no parameters)" for most policies
 - **Solution**: This is a known limitation.
 The Azure PowerShell `Get-AzPolicyAssignment` cmdlet's `Parameter` property is often empty or incomplete due to API restrictions.
 The script attempts to extract parameter values but Azure's API doesn't always expose them through standard PowerShell cmdlets.
 To view full parameter details, check the Azure Portal or use Azure Resource Graph queries.